verror1/verror1/README.md

 - 👋 Hi, I’m @verror1
-- 👀 I’m interested in hacking and progrmin
+- 👀 I’m interested in hacking and progrming
 - 🌱 I’m currently learning cyber securtiy
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...